-(LG8) to 45 (LG6).
+Of the 216 markers tested, 135 markers were mapped on to eight linkage groups spanning a distance of 310.2 cM, although 81 markers remained unmapped.
+Linkage groups were assigned to chromosomes based on known location of legacy SSR markers (Winter et al. 2000, Nayak et al. 2010).
+The number of markers per linkage group ranged from 7 (LG8) to 45 (LG6).
 The length of each linkage group varied from 5.1 cM (LG2) to 129.9 cM (LG3).
-The overall inter-marker distance was 2.3 cM (Fig. 3).
-QTL identified for different surrogate traits under saline and non-saline conditions in both environments are also shown on the map.
+Overall inter marker distance was 2.3 cM (Fig. 3).
+QTLs identified for different surrogate traits under saline and non-saline conditions in both environments are also shown on the map.

 While undertaking QTL analysis, no QTL was found for seed yield under salinity in the early phenology group in either year or treatment.
-However, of the possible components of seed yield in that group, one QTL for shoot dry weight under salinity was found on LG1 in 2007-2008, explaining 13% of the variation, and one QTL for seed number under salinity was found on LG7 in 2007-2008, explaining 25% of the variation (Table 2).
-No QTL were detected for yield ratio among the early phenology group.
+However, of the possible components of seed yield in that group, one QTL for shoot dry weight under salinity was found on LG1 in 2007-08, explaining 13% of the variation, and one QTL for seed number under salinity was found on LG7 in 2007-08, explaining 25% of the variation (Table 2).
+No QTLs were detected for yield ratio among early phenology group.

-In the late phenology group, a QTL was found for seed yield under salinity on LG3 in 2007-2008, explaining 19% of the variation.
-In the late group, one QTL was also found on the same linkage group under non-saline control conditions, although in a different genomic region, for shoot dry weight in 2007-2008 and for yield in 2005-2006 and 2007-2008 (Table 2; Figure S5).
-Among the surrogates for seed yield under salinity, a genomic region was identified on LG6 that contained QTL for pod number, seed number, 100-seed weight under salinity as well as non-saline (control) conditions in 2007-2008.
+In the late phenology group, a QTL was found for seed yield under salinity on LG3 in 2007-08, explaining 19% of the variation.
+In the late group, one QTL was also found on the same linkage group under non-saline control conditions, although in a different genomic region, for shoot dry weight in 2007-08 and for yield in 2005-06 and 2007-08 (Table 2; S5 - Supplementary figure).
+Among the surrogates for seed yield under salinity, a genomic region was identified on LG6 that contained QTLs for pod number, seed number, 100-seed weight under salinity as well as non-saline (control) conditions in 2007-08.
 The QTL for pod number under salinity in this genomic region explained as much as 37% of the phenotypic variation.
-Similarly, OTL for seed number and 100-seed weight were found under both saline and non-saline conditions during 2005-2006 in the same genomic region on LG6, where QTL for pod number, seed number, and 100-seed weight under saline and non-saline conditions in 2007-2008 were found (Table 2; Figures S6 and S7).
-One QTL for squares), as listed in Table 2, on right-hand side of linkage group for early phenology group (E), late phenology group (L), under both saline (S) and non-saline (C) conditions and two environments 2005-2006 (5) and 2007-2008 (7)
+Similarly, QTLs for seed number and 100-seed weight were found under both saline and non-saline conditions during 2005-06 in the same genomic region on LG6, where QTLs for pod number, seed number, and 100-seed weight under saline and non-saline conditions in 2007-08 were found (Table 2; S6 and S7 - Supplementary figures).
+One QTL for flowering time was also found consistently across treatment and year of experiment, located on LG4 (S6 - Supplementary figure).
+This QTL was flanked by three SSR markers TA35, TA144 and TS57 and explained 18.5-34.4% of the phenotypic variation in flowering time.
+One QTL was found for the yield ratio in 2007-08 and contributed a phenotypic variance of 34.6%.